|POLICY TITLE:||Policy for Public Art at Carnegie Mellon University|

 Director, Miller Art Gallery

-Associate Vice Provost for Campus Design & Facility Development (non-voting)
+Associate Vice President for Campus Design and Facility Development (non-voting)

 Vice President, Advancement (non-voting)